Insality/druid/README.md

     self.button = self.druid:new_button("button_node_name", on_button_callback)
 end

--- Final is a required function for a correct Druid workflow function final(self)
+-- "final" is a required function for the correct Druid workflow function final(self)
     self.druid:final()
 end

--- The update used in progress bar, scroll and timer basic components function update(self, dt)
+-- "update" is used in progress bar, scroll, and timer basic components function update(self, dt)
     self.druid:update(dt)
 end

--- The on_message used for specific Druid events, like language change or layout change function on_message(self, message_id, message, sender)
+-- "on_message" is used for specific Druid events, like language change or layout change function on_message(self, message_id, message, sender)
     self.druid:on_message(message_id, message, sender)
 end

--- The on_input used in almost all Druid components function on_input(self, action_id, action)
+-- "on_input" is used in almost all Druid components function on_input(self, action_id, action)
     return self.druid:on_input(action_id, action)
 end